Khulna University: Development studies discipline

 Khulna University is the second public university in Bangladesh that offers a Bachelor of Development Studies BSS (Hons.) program.
 Development studies discipline offers a four-year BSS (Hons.) in Bachelor of Development Studies under Social Science School.
 This discipline was introduced in the academic year 2011–2012.
 Development studies discipline now takes 45 students at the undergraduate level each year.
 Following the information of 2017, there are about six batches under the Bachelor of Development Studies BSS (Hons.) program.
 The first batch of this discipline is known as DS'12, sequentially DS'13, DS'14, and others.
-This discipline has a lot of achievements in extra-curricular activities (mostly in sports) among the inter-discipline events.

 The development studies discipline has Bachelor's in development studies and master's in development studies programs.

 Economics discipline

 Economics discipline started its journey in 1999.
 Over the years, it has established itself as one of the economics learning institutions in Bangladesh.
-Graduates of this renowned discipline (department) are contributing to the field of education, research, government services and other private sectors.
+Graduates of this discipline (department) are contributing to the field of education, research, government services and other private sectors.

 The curriculum of this discipline has been framed by blending both theoretical and practical courses.
 The discipline is offering a four-year Bachelor of Social Science BSS (Hons.) in economics degree, 1.5 years of master's in economics degree and 1.5 years Master's in Development and Policy Studies (MDPS).